How to Enable Prefill By URL Setting in WPForms

 Enabling the Prefill By URL

-To enable this option within a form, you’ll need to first open the form builder and go to Settings » General from within the form builder and click the Advanced tab.
-Toggle the option labeled Enable Prefill By URL to enable this.
+To achieve this you’ll need to first create a new form or edit one of your forms.
+Next, navigate to Settings » General from within the form builder and inside the Advanced options, toggle the option labeled Enable Prefill By URL to enable this.

 Enable Prefill By URL setting on the General tab of the settings of the form inside the Advanced options